-Figure 11: Annual Swim Visits by Location, 2010 to 2022 (all activity types)
+Figure 11: Annual Swim Visits by Location, 2010 to 2023 (all activity types)

-Note: The Onaping Pool has more limited hours and is typically closed for the months of June, July and August.
+Notes: Excludes Feel Free to Feel Fit and Wellness Passes.
+The Onaping Pool has more limited hours and is typically closed for the months of June, July and August.

-Recreational swim visits have declined from 2010 to 2019 for all municipal indoor pools.
+Recreational swim visits declined from 2010 to 2021 for most municipal indoor pools, before reaching close to or above pre-pandemic levels at most facilities in 2023.
 The Howard Armstrong pool continues to be the most popular to visit for this activity across all years, with the Onaping pool experiencing the smallest numbers in terms of recreational swim visits.
-The Nickel District pool experienced a spike in recreational swim visits in 2019 (15,151 visits) which is the only increase from the 2010 data across all pools.

-Figure 12: Annual Recreational Swim Visits by Location, 2010 to 2022
+Figure 12: Annual Recreational Swim Visits by Location, 2010 to 2023